PECOS-packages/PECOS/design/instr-program-rationale.md

 ### Earlier circuit containers

-The original `QuantumCircuit` usefully stored instruction symbols separately from their later interpretation.
-The live `LogicalCircuit` also shows a failure
+The pre-`TickCircuit` `QuantumCircuit` usefully stored arbitrary instruction symbols, locations, and parameters separately from their later interpretation.
-mode: logical information held in a list parallel to an underlying physical circuit can drift from the circuit it describes.
+That open vocabulary is the closer precedent: recording a call did not require the instruction to be registered.
+The live `LogicalCircuit` also shows a failure mode: logical information held in a list parallel to an underlying physical circuit can drift from the circuit it describes.

-`InstrProgram` keeps late binding but requires one authoritative artifact and provenance-preserving transforms rather than parallel mutable models.
+`InstrProgram` keeps late binding but adds declared port shapes, a distinct linking pass, one authoritative artifact, and provenance-preserving transforms rather than parallel mutable models.
+A fully opaque legacy symbol can be imported, but it cannot participate in typed dataflow or lower until a compatible declaration is linked.

 ### Surface planning and renderer prototypes